 Landmark Oyster House

-Using only the freshest ingredients, and a bounty of PEI oysters, Chef Kaela adds a dash of French flair to her quintessentially East Coast menu for a simply superb meal in this quaint historic space.
+Using only the freshest ingredients, and a bounty of PEI oysters, Chef Matthew MacFadyen and his team add a dash of Island flair to his East Coast menu for a simply superb meal in this quaint historic place.

-At the end of Victoria’s wharf you’ll find this modern family restaurant and dairy bar.
+At the end of Victoria’s wharf you’ll find Casa Mia serving island favorites.
 It’s the perfect spot to watch the sunset at the end of the day.